-Alcohol Awareness Week – 9-13th July: What Is It About?
+Alcohol Awareness Week – 9th to 13th July: What Is It About?

 Alcohol Awareness Week is a public health campaign held in July in the UK (distinct from the U.S. observance in April), aimed at raising awareness about the risks associated with alcohol use and misuse.
 The campaign promotes safe drinking habits, encourages people to evaluate their relationship with alcohol, and provides support for those struggling with dependency.